QSchenKI/Subclinical_athero_endotype/README.md

 conda create env --file ./env/endotype_pred.yml
 ```

-## data preparation for endotype prediction in your cohort
+## Data preparation for endotype prediction in your cohort
 Please organize your data in the following order (by columns):

 | Variable                | Description                             |